davidcelis/inflections/README.markdown

 end
 ```

-## Contributing
+## Languages Currently Supported

+* English

 If you are fluent in a language not yet included in this gem, _please_ consider creating a list of inflections and submitting a pull request.
 I would love to support more than just English.

+## Contributing

-Please note that pull requests will only be accepted for rules that are in error or a potentially missed rule.
+Please note that pull requests for already supported languages will only be accepted for rules that are in error or a potentially missed rule.
 If your change is an exception to an existing rule, that exception must occur _frequently_ and must involve words used more frequently than the regular plurals.
 If your change is an irregularity, it must be a word that is arguably _frequently_ encountered in applications that would use ActiveSupport.
 The default list of inflections is meant to be short.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)